hzhang96/Object-Detection-for-Autonomous-Vehicles-Based-on-YOLOv3/README.md

-Implement simple object detection with Keras of some JPEG images in the training set.
-Using a pretrained (MSCOCO dataset) YOLOv3 model
 # Object-Detection-for-Autonomous-Vehicles-Based-on-YOLOv3
 #### Implement simple object detection with Keras of some JPEG images in the training set.
 Using a pretrained (MSCOCO dataset) YOLOv3 model
 #### Dataset: